 If you ever wondered how to make six figures at a live event, you now know the answers.
 The next time you have a live event, apply my three tips.
-They’ll help you achieve the six-figure salary you want.
-Armed with this knowledge, you can go into your next live event with the confidence you need to succeed.
+Armed with this knowledge, you can go to your next live event with the confidence you need to succeed.

 Do you have questions about how to make six figures through speaking?
 Which of my tips seem the most difficult to apply?
 Share your thoughts with me in the comments section below.

 Editor’s Note: This post was originally published in September 2017 and has been updated for quality and relevancy.